-For example, the proof term even.add_two even_0 has type even (0 + 2), which is syntactically equal to even 2 up to computation and hence equal from the type checker's point of view.
+For example, the proof term even.add\two \ even\0 has type even (0 + 2), which is syntactically equal to even 2 up to computation and hence equal from the type checker's point of view.
 The underscore stands for 0.

-Thanks to the "no junk" guarantee of inductive definitions, even.zero and even.add_two are the only two ways to construct proofs of \vdash even....
-By inspection of the conclusions even \circ and even (k + 2), we see that there is no danger of ever proving that 1 is even.1 replacing inductive by constant and | by axiom.
+Thanks to the "no junk" guarantee of inductive definitions, even.zero and even.add\two are the only two ways to construct proofs of $\vdash$ even....
+By inspection of the conclusions even $\circ$ and even (k + 2), we see that there is no danger of ever proving that 1 is even.

+Another way to view the inductive definition above is as follows: The first line introduces a predicate, whereas the second and third lines introduce axioms we want the predicate to satisfy.
+Accordingly, we could have written replacing inductive by constant and | by axiom.
 But this axiomatic version, apart from being dangerous, does not give us any information about when even is false.
-We cannot use it to prove \neg even 1 or \neg even 17.
+We cannot use it to prove $\neg$ even 1 or $\neg$ even 17.
 For all we know, even could be true for all natural numbers.
-In contrast, the inductive definition guarantees that we obtain the least (i.e., the most false) predicate that satisfies the introduction rules even.zero and even.add_two, and provides elimination and induction principles that allow us to prove \neg even 1, \neg even 17, or \neg even (2 n + 1).
+In contrast, the inductive definition guarantees that we obtain the least (i.e., the most false) predicate that satisfies the introduction rules even.zero and even.add\two, and provides elimination and induction principles that allow us to prove $\neg$ even 1, $\neg$ even 17, or $\neg$ even (2 \ n + 1).